dennisfInf/qrmrepo/Readme.md

 ApplicationAutoScalingForAmazonAppStreamAccess, AmazonAPIGatewayPushToCloudWatchLogs, CloudWatchLogsFullAccess, AmazonECS_FullAccess, AmazonRoute53FullAccess, AWSCloudFormationFullAccess.
 After completion you will get your access key id and the secret.
 Don't close this window, because otherwise, you will have to create a new user.
 The secret is only shown once.

-**6.3** Navigate to your fork or github repo and add under settings>secrets the access key id with the variable name AWS_ACCESS_KEY_ID and the secret with the variablename AWS_SECRET_ACCESS_KEY.
+**6.3** Navigate to your fork or github repo and add under settings>secrets the access key id with the variable name AWS_ACCESS_KEY_ID and the secret with the variable name AWS_SECRET_ACCESS_KEY.
 Here you can also specify the password of the database, by adding the variablename DB_SECRET and specifying a password.

+**6.4** Add your certificate for https to github secrets with the variablename NGINX_CRT and the corresponding private key with the variable name NGINX_KEY.

 **6.4** Now the last step is to add the kubeconfig to the repo as the secret KUBE_CONFIG_DATA.
 To get the contents of the kubeconfig, navigate the master-node and execute the following command:
 ```bash